Find Your Child's Bus Information in Bus Planner

 Parents/guardians are responsible for setting up a Bus Planner Parent Portal account and checking it regularly.

-• Register by June 30 to receive busing information by mid-August.
-Registrations after this date will not be guaranteed busing for the first day of school
+• Register by June 30 to have busing information available by mid-August.

 How to Set Up Your Bus Planner Parent Portal